rileybathurst/riley/README.md

 - winter 18.php web p images
 - img/photography.jpeg needs to be compressed to webp for the top of template-parts/featured-image
 - nav buttons should have the fill slide between
+- the top right svg should also open a menu